javacado/paintchip-new/wp-content/plugins/wp-slick-slider-and-image-carousel/readme.txt

 * **lazyload** : [slick-carousel-slider lazyload="ondemand" ] (Use lazyload with slick slider.
 By default there is no lazyload enabled.
 If you want to set lazyload then use lazyload="ondemand" OR lazyload="progressive" ).
 * **centermode** : [slick-carousel-slider centermode="true" ] ( Display main image on center.
 By default value is "false" ).
 * **variablewidth** : [slick-carousel-slider variablewidth="true" ] (Variable width of images in slider.
 By default value us "false")
-* **image_fit** : [slick-carousel-slider image_fit="true" ] (image_fit parameter is used to specify how an image should be resized to fit its container.
-By default value is "true".
+* **image_fit** : [slick-carousel-slider image_fit="false" ] (image_fit parameter is used to specify how an image should be resized to fit its container.
+By default value is "false".
 Options are "true OR false").
 NOTE :  image_fit="true" work better if sliderheight is given. if image_fit="false", no need to use sliderheight parameter.
 * **sliderheight** : [slick-carousel-slider sliderheight="400" ] (Set image wrap height.
 NOTE : This parameter work better if image_fit="true" ).
 * **rtl** : [slick-carousel-slider rtl="true"] (for rtl mode.
 By default value is "false".
 Options are "true OR false").

+**Note: Due to lots of feedback from your users side, we have made image_fit="false" by default.
+Previously it was image_fit="true".
+We made image resize option now optional.
+If you want to resize the image, please use image_fit="true" and sliderheight="400" (400 is just an example.
+Please use this value as per your need) shortcode parameters.**

 = PRO Features Added : =
 > <strong>Premium Version</strong><br>